How to Sing “Happy Birthday” in French: Audio and Lyrics

 Essentially, a liaison is when you pronounce the ending consonant of one word immediately before the following word’s vowel sound.

-This French version of “Happy Birthday” is one of the two with more in-depth lyrics.
+This French version of “Happy Birthday” has more in-depth lyrics.

 The tune is the same traditional one we all know and love, and the song and its translation go as follows: